instana/haskell-trace-sdk/README.md

 * `INSTANA_LOG_LEVEL_STDOUT=DEBUG`
 * `INSTANA_OVERRIDE_HSLOGGER_ROOT_HANDLER=true`

 depending on whether the application already uses and configures hslogger.
-The application `sample-app` that is contained in the Instana Haskell SDK's repo configures hslogger, so simply using `INSTANA_LOG_LEVEL_STDOUT=DEBUG` is correct.
+The application `example-app` that is contained in the Instana Haskell SDK's repo configures hslogger, so simply using `INSTANA_LOG_LEVEL_STDOUT=DEBUG` is correct.

 Contributing
 ------------